dxw/playbook/playbook.md

 ## Sharing

 ### Events
 We all go to work-related events and conferences, sometimes for work and sometimes in our personal time.
-No matter what capacity you're attending an event in, you are a representatives of dxw.
+No matter what capacity you're attending an event in, you are a representative of dxw.
 What you say and do will influence the way people think about the company as well as about you.
 It's important, both personally and for the business, that you make a positive impression.

 This section is here to share what we've learned about how to make the most of these sorts of events.